-I live in a country where I can’t find your book, Simple Thai Food.
-How can I purchase it?
+I live in a country where I can’t find your books.
+How can I purchase them?

 Can I send my product(s) to you to review?

 I don’t receive free stuff in exchange for a review.
-You’re welcome to send your products to me (I will test your product(s), but Tippy, my assistant, will take care of the correspondence on my behalf).
-By sending me your product(s), you acknowledge that I am under no obligation whatsoever to write about it on this website or mention it on any of my social media platforms and that if I do, I reserve the right to be truthful about how I feel about your product(s).
+You’re welcome to send your products to me (I will test your product(s), but Emma and Ryan, my coordinators, will take care of the correspondence on my behalf).
+By sending me your product(s), you acknowledge that I am under no obligation whatsoever to write about it on this website or anywhere else, and that if I do, I reserve the right to be truthful about how I feel about your product(s).

 For perishables, please make sure your products are at least 6 months away from expiration.
 In the past, some food products that had expired or were only days away from expiration were sent to me for review.
 I had no choice but to dispose of them.

 Do you accept guest posts?